raidel123/CPDUnixShell/README.md

 ## Commands Supported

 ### exit:
-  * Terminate the shell
+Terminate the shell
 ### cd:
-  * change the current working directory.
+change the current working directory.
 Syntax: cd dir. dir is the directory where the user wants to change to.
 If dir starts with a slash (/"), dir is an absolute path.
 Otherwise, dir is a path related to the current directory.
 ### pwd:
-  * print the absolute path of the current working directory
+print the absolute path of the current working directory

 ### set:
-  * set the value of the environment variables.
+set the value of the environment variables.
 You only need to support one environment value MYPATH, which is the search path for the external command you implement (see below).
-    ** Syntax: set MYPATH=path1:path2...
+* Syntax: set MYPATH=path1:path2...

 ### myls:
-  * list files under a directory.
+List files under a directory.
 The output format should be similar to "ls -l".
-  * Implemented this command via file and directory access functions.
-In order for your shell to locate this command, it will search the MYPATH variable.
+Implemented this command via file and directory access functions.

 Your shell should also terminate if end of file character (CTRL-D) is encountered.